beachdyl/data_science_final/data/README.md

 Date | The timestamp of the message | This is to the nearest minute.
 All seconds values are 00.
-Content | The message itself | This is (or at least should be) the number that was counted Reactions | Embedded reactions to the message | I removed this attribute in pre-processing because it was always empty Attachaments | Attachments to teh message | I removed this attribute in pre-processing becasue it was always empty
+Content | The message itself | This is (or at least should be) the number that was counted Reactions | Embedded reactions to the message | I removed this attribute in pre-processing because it was always empty Attachaments | Attachments to the message | I removed this attribute in pre-processing becasue it was always empty

 All this data is publicly available, but you do have to be a member of the server to get it.
 I say it is public because anybody can become a member without verification or oversight.
 You just join.